ISYE 6414

 Final Report Graphics Requirement

-Your Final Report must contain exactly 5 graphics (combination of tables and data visualizations including charts and graphs).
+Your Final Report must contain exactly 5 graphics in-text (combination of tables and data visualizations including charts and graphs) within the 14-20 page body.
 At least 1-2 graphics should be impressive "show-stoppers" with excellent visual design, coloring, and labeling.

 What Graphics to Include

-• Visualizations that directly support your hypotheses or findings
+• Visualizations of key findings — graphics that directly support your conclusions